 Resonate!
 I summon you, Anima!

-Cid proclaims that this Summon wasn’t chosen by Kaze, but by Lisa’s enchained, suffering heart, just like how Anima is enchained and suffering (yes, I’m familiar with Anima from FFX – long story, will explain later).
-Anyways, what an excellent use of a Summon and its lore from the original games!
+Cid proclaims that this Summon wasn’t chosen by Kaze, but by Lisa’s enchained, suffering heart, just like how Anima is enchained and suffering.
+What an excellent use of a Summon and its lore from the original games!
 A quality finale for the Magun!
 Hell, considering this came out after FFX, the idea of Anima going out in a tender fashion instead of an torturous one is a great send-off for her, too!

 Yikes, what an uncomfortable way to go out.
 Striking!
 But uncomfortable.
 And not just pointing a gun at Lisa – although yeah, mostly that.
 Putting that threat aside best we can (if we can), my issue is that FFU:After still ends on a cliffhanger even though they knew another season was never coming.
 For all the damage it did to get there, and as interesting as all this season 2 stuff has been, I think I appreciate that FFU-the-anime had the decency to actually end.

 But that was another time, in another world.
-Instead, we got… Final Fantasy Unlimited.
+Instead, we got… Final Fantasy Unlimited and Unlimited After.
 The mess, the legend, the second season zombie.
 Goodbye, twisted prince.
 May a chorus of Samurai Pizza Cats sing thee to thy rest.

 Oh, and one last batch of concept art, I think: